Eharmony, created in 2000, is very different from all other online dating sites.

 Eharmony’s “matching profiles” questionnaire

-Eharmony’s questionnaire, called the “matching profiles system” currently consists of around 150 questions, and even though it was reduced from an original number of 400, it is still the most comprehensive questionnaire of any dating website.
+Eharmony’s questionnaire, called the “matching profiles system” currently consists of around 150 questions, and even though the number of questions was reduced from an original number of 400, it is still the most comprehensive questionnaire of any dating site.
 It takes anywhere from 10 to 30 minutes to complete.

 The eharmony algorithm